pwa-builder/PWABuilder/docs/builder/meta.md

 You will need:
 * A valid PWA with a web manifest, published to the web and secured through HTTPS
-* An Meta Quest for sideloading and testing
+* A Meta Quest for sideloading and testing
 * An Oculus Developer Account and Device Setup (follow instructions [here](https://developer.oculus.com/documentation/native/android/mobile-device-setup/))

 ## Packaging your PWA with PWABuilder